messica/pmpro-email-templates/readme.txt

 * I found a bug in the plugin.
   * Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-email-templates/issues

+== Screenshots ==

+1. The Email Templates admin page: Select the template to edit.
+Includes a list of template tags to include in your message body.

 == Changelog ==
+= .5.3 =
+* BUG: Fixed bug where the wp_login_url() was not being set properly and throwing a warning that could break checkout.
+* BUG: Fixed typo/warning in setting of enddate in data vars.
+(Thanks, John Hamlin.)

 = .5.2 =
 * Added ability to disable header, footer, or even entire emails.